 - Died November 15, 2010 in Mission Viejo, CA USA

 Ed "Spanky" Kirkpatrick made his debut with the expansion Los Angeles Angels when they signed him as an amateur free agent in 1962 at the tender age of 17 and was the target of the Kansas City Royals' first-ever trade, when he and Dennis Paepke were acquired for Hoyt Wilhelm on December 12, 1968.
-He enjoyed a pretty good run with the upcoming Royals clubs of the late 1960s and early 1970s, hitting 18 homers with 62 RBI in 1970.
+He enjoyed a pretty good run with the up-and-coming Royals clubs of the late 1960s and early 1970s, hitting 18 homers with 62 RBI in 1970.
 In one three-game stretch from September 28 through October 1 in 1969, Spanky drove in 11 runs for the Royals, which is still a club record.
 Even though Kirpatrick had very mediocre career hitting totals, he somehow managed to survive 16 major league seasons.

 Kirkpatrick was clearly a fighter.
 He put an end to the Kansas City Athletics' Bert Campaneris's September 8, 1965 evening during which Campy played all nine positions, by colliding with him in a play at the plate and then beating him so badly in the ensuing melee that Campy was sent to the hospital.

 In 1974, Spanky was again at the center of one of the great baseball fights of all time.
 The Cincinnati Reds and the Pirates got into it after the Bucs' Bruce Kison brushed back Dave Concepcion and was subsequently plunked in the ribs by Jack Billingham, the Reds pitcher, which brought both benches out onto the field.
 As the clubs lined up against one another, Sparky Anderson was bumped and stepped on the foot of then-Pirate Kirkpatrick, who smacked Anderson and the fight was on.